Payroll Giving Statistics: Fun Facts for Fundraisers

 Nonprofits can leverage this opportunity by promoting the dual benefits of payroll giving: supporting charitable causes while also enhancing workplace satisfaction.

-Payroll giving is also a significant source of funds across the globe, with substantial contributions coming from over a million UK-based employees.
+Payroll giving is also a significant source of funds across the globe, with substantial contributions coming from over a million charitable-minded employees.
 This demonstrates the worldwide potential of payroll giving programs as a reliable revenue stream for nonprofits like yours!

 Payroll giving programs are most likely to be offered by manufacturing, finance, and information companies.